Signs and symptoms of esophageal varices

-It’s important to talk to your doctor in case of any sign or symptom of esophageal varices that can sometimes be confused with other less serious problems.
+It’s important to talk to your doctor in case of any sign or symptom of esophageal varices.
+These are often confused with other less serious problems.
 Early treatment will help ensure that the condition doesn’t worsen.

-However, many times esophageal varices are asymptomatic, and the symptoms that do manifest can be confused with other less serious conditions.
+However, as the study indicated, many times esophageal varices are asymptomatic, and the symptoms that do manifest can be confused with other less serious conditions.

 Let’s see what they are: